Is Marijuana an Effective Treatment for Spasticity Disorders Such as Multiple Sclerosis?

 In general, the abundant anecdotal reports are not well supported by the clinical data… But this is due more to the limitation of the studies than to negative results…

 Without an appropriate model, studies to determine the physiological basis for how marijuana or THC might relieve spasticity cannot be conducted.
 Nonetheless, the survey results suggest that it would be useful to investigate the potential therapeutic value of cannabinoids in relieving symptoms associated with MS.”Mar.
-1999 - Institute of Medicine "Marijuana and Medicine: Assessing the Science Base"
+1999 - "Marijuana and Medicine: Assessing the Science Base"

 The National Multiple Sclerosis Society (NMSS) stated on their website (accessed on Apr.
 4, 2002):